with

 So if I know this effect is going to happen, I can use it to my advantage to pull resin into the wood cells.
 It makes sense that if the wood cells are pulling resin in, that I'll get a stronger bond too.

-Glass Wet-out
+Glass Wet-out with roller.

 Shop Temperature